C-Bowen-Jr/wagic_deck_builder/README.md

 This is a Magic the Gathering deck builder tool for Wololo's [Wagic](https://github.com/WagicProject/wagic) a homebrew MTG game.
 The decks are plain text and can also be used for personal archival means.

+/Wagic/User/profiles/<Name> is the default decks directory.
+Current code has this hardcoded to my username, will be adjusting this in a revision soon.

 ## Prerequisits

  - [Wagic](https://github.com/WagicProject/wagic): Have this installed somewhere locally on the computer you run this program on.
 It requires some files to check things not handled by API calls